phở.

 • 2lb oxtail.

-• 2lb beef brisket, with bone.
+• 2lb beef brisket, point cut.

 • 1lb beef chuck roast.

-• 170g ginger, unpeeled.
+• 170g ginger, unpeeled, halved.

-• 3 large white onions, peeled.
+• 3 large white onions, halved.

-• 5 shallots, peeled.
+• 5 shallots, peeled, halved.

 • 8 star anise.